pivotal/docs-tap/scst-store/multicluster-setup.hbs.md

 ## <a id='overview'></a>Overview

-You use the View profil to deploy SCST - Store.
-After installing the View profile, but before installing the Build profile, you must add configuration for SCST - Store to the Kubernetes cluster where you intend to install the Build profile.
+After installing the View profile, but before installing the Build profile and Run profile, you must copy certain configurations from the View cluster to the Build and Run Kubernetes clusters.
-This topic explains how to add configuration which allows components in the Build cluster to communicate with SCST - Store in the View cluster.
+This topic explains how to add these configurations which allows components in the Build and Run clusters to communicate with SCST - Store in the View cluster.

-> **Note** If you already deployed the Build profile, you can follow
-> this procedure.
-However, in the [Install Build
-> profile](#install-build-profile) step, instead of deploying the Build profile
-> again, update your deployment using `tanzu package installed update`.

 ![Screenshot of the SCST - Store in Multi Cluster Deployment](images/multicluster-deployment.jpg)

 ## <a id='prerecs'></a>Prerequisites

-You must install the View profile.
+You must first install the View profile.
 See [Install View profile](../multicluster/installing-multicluster.hbs.md#install-view).
+This installation automatically creates the CA certificates and tokens necessary to talk to the CloudEvent Handler.

 ## <a id='summary'></a>Procedure summary